SparksNetwork/sparks-frontend/docs/adrs/adr-003-component-factoring.md

 - higher order components, which are functions whose signature includes (but is not restricted to) an array of components and returns a component
 - a View/Intent/Action breakdown of the component

+Note that the view-model is not apparent here.
+In the current version of the application, the view-model is fetched and computed reactively either from the GUI (DOM state) and/or the database.
+There is no local 'state' which would not be persisted.

 An example being better than many words, follows the source code from a working demo of factoring of the login page :

 ```javascript